alexmps2003/distribution-chain-app/PROJECT_CONTEXT.md

 - Root frontend lint/build checks ignore the backend project, and the backend is checked separately from inside `backend/`.

-The next active phase is authentication and route protection.
+The active phase is Phase 6 authentication, authorization, and frontend login integration.

+Phase 6 status and goals:

+Completed backend auth work:

+- Supabase Auth was selected as the identity provider.
+- NestJS remains the business API and authorization layer.
+- Backend `UserRole` enum currently supports `ADMIN`, `SALES_REP`, and `COLLECTOR`.
+- Backend `User` table stores application users, roles, and active status linked to Supabase Auth users.
+- Backend auth guard verifies Supabase bearer tokens.
+- Backend auth guard loads the matching active application user and attaches it to the request.
+- `/api/auth/me` returns the current application user.
+- Roles decorator and roles guard are implemented.
+- Customer, invoice, payment, cheque, dashboard, outstanding, statement, aging, and search endpoints are protected.
+- Initial Distribio seed users exist for `admin@distribio.com`, `sales@distribio.com`, and `collector@distribio.com`.

-Phase 6 goals:
+Remaining Phase 6 goals:

-- Add backend authentication endpoints.
 - Add frontend login/logout and session persistence.
-- Protect authenticated pages.
-- Update the API client to attach auth credentials where needed.
+- Update the frontend API client to attach Supabase access tokens where needed.
+- Protect authenticated pages in the Next.js app.
+- Redirect users based on role where appropriate.
-- Prepare the architecture for future mobile collector access to the same API.
+- Prepare the same authenticated API flow for the future mobile collector app.

 ## 1.2 Tech Stack And Architecture